 We’re going to put PROFINET on our product.
 How should we go about it?

-Once you’ve figured out what PROFINET features you need to implement on your product, the next question is how those features should be implemented.
+Once you’ve figured out what PROFINET features you need to implement on your product, the next question is how to implement those features.
 There are four options, three of which are viable:

 - Roll your own stack.
-This is listed here for completeness, but 99% of the time this is NOT a viable option.
-The PROFINET protocol is complex, but even after the basic transmit and receive functions are implemented, the integrated diagnostics present yet another level of complexity.
+It is another option, but 99% of the time this is NOT a viable option.
+The PROFINET protocol is complex.
+Even after the basic transmit and receive functions are implemented, the integrated diagnostics present yet another level of complexity.
 You’ve been warned.